By Lawrence Kaufman, Florida Licensed Marriage and Family Therapist (LMFT) 561-302-0568

 Where did that come from?
 Why are we now feeling so intensely negative towards one another?
 Why does he/she now seem like such a stranger, adversary, or enemy?
 What happened?
-What’s going on?
 How can we understand this sudden deterioration in our communication skills?
 “But we were doing so much better!”
-How are we to make sense of all these confusing, disturbing, and unexpected feelings and interactions?
+How can we account for what is getting played out in the office?
+How are we to make sense of all these confusing, disturbing, and unexpected feelings, thoughts, associations, and interactions?

-Couple therapy can be a messy affair — very distressing, but also very gratifying and hope building.
-Since so much happens in such a short period of time, and since the consequences of what happens are so important, I decided, as a therapist, to slow the process down.
+Couple therapy can be a messy and unpredictable affair — very distressing, but also very gratifying and hope building.
+Since so much happens in such a short period of time, and since the consequences of what happens are so important, I decided, as a therapist, to slow the process down when meeting with couples.
 My aim was to help my couple clients get more meaning and benefit from their usually emotionally intense interchanges.

-Note that prior to therapeutic exercises, I get both participants’ permission/ consent to interrupt them frequently.
-I have explained to them that I thought it might be of interest to them to hear my observations about their interactions together.
+At times, I ask the partners to talk to one another while I observe their interactions.
+Prior to therapeutic “exercises” (also called “enactments”), I get both participants’ permission/ consent to interrupt them frequently.
+I explain to them that I think it could be beneficial to them to hear my observations about their interactions together.

 A Portion of a Couple Therapy Session

 Rob to Sharon: So, what would you like to talk about today?

 Therapist: Let me stop you here.
 (Said first looking at Rob and then at Sharon.)
 Do you know why am stopping you already?